learn-co-curriculum/react-router-v4-lecture/STEPS.md

 # WRAP OUR MAIN COMPONENT TO THE ROUTER

-# ESTABLISH ROUTES FOR
+# ESTABLISH ROUTES & NAVLINKS FOR
-  / root
+  / root √
-  / surfboards
+  / surfboards √
-  / about
+  / about √
-  / surfboards/:surfboardId
+  / surfboards/:surfboardId √
   / surfboard/new

 # REACT ROUTER COMPONENTS
-  - BrowserRouter
+  - BrowserRouter √
-  - Route
+  - Route √
-  - NavLink
+  - NavLink √
-  - withRouter
+  - withRouter √
-  - Switch
+  - Switch √